Download Brazil Detailed Itinerary

-Iguazu Falls is a UNESCO Natural Heritage site and is best witnessed from both sides of the river gorge.
-Today, we travel to Argentina where we view the falls from an up-close (and damp) perspective.
+Iguazu Falls is a UNESCO World Heritage site and is best witnessed from both sides of the river gorge.
+Today, we have a full day exploring the Argentine side where we view the falls from an up-close (and damp) perspective.
 Well-maintained walking trails take us above and below the falls for unforgettable views.
 Walk along raised platforms that take you through the rainforest amid the cooling spray of the falls.
-Overnight at Iguazu Falls.

-Day 3: Iguazu Falls - Brazilian side, fly to Sao Paulo
+Day 3: Iguazu Falls - Brazilian Side, Three Borders Landmark, Fly to Sao Paulo

 Day 4: Sao Paulo - Cultural Capital of Brazil

-After breakfast we will explore the cultural capital of Brazil, Sao Paulo.
-We will walk down famous Paulista Avenue, see the old financial centre of the city and the municipal market.
+After breakfast, we will explore the cultural capital of Brazil, Sao Paulo.
+We take a drive down famous Paulista Avenue, see the old financial centre of the city and the municipal market.

 Another early morning as we travel to Gruta do Lago Azul, the Blue Lagoon Grotto.
 Three hundred meters down from the cave's entrance you arrive at a deep blue water lake of which expert divers have never reached the bottom.
 No one knows for sure where this water comes from, as the rivers in the region have a greenish color.
 People believe there is a subterranean river feeding the lake.
 The sun rays on the water create a spectacle of rare beauty.

-We enjoy a morning boat ride through the Corricho, a river with hundreds of alligators where we have a chance to fish for the carnivorous Piranha.
+We enjoy a boat ride through the Corricho, a river with hundreds of caimans where we have a chance to fish for the carnivorous Piranha.
 Piranha fishing is practiced in a bay of the Aquidauana River, which is close to the lodge.
-Piranhas are mainly used to prepare a typical dish of the region - piranha soup.
+Piranhas are mainly used to prepare a typical dish of the region, 'piranha soup'.
 It is also a good way to see the caimans which watch the fishermen hoping to steal their catch of the day.